saezlab/liana-py/README.md

 This is its faster and memory efficient Python implementation, an R version is also available [here](https://github.com/saezlab/liana).

-### *liana-py is still under heavy development - a stable alpha release will be created soon*

 For further information please check LIANA's [documentation](https://liana-py.readthedocs.io/en/latest/api.html), and also [tutorial](https://liana-py.readthedocs.io/en/latest/notebooks/basic_usage.html).

 ## Install LIANA